b3rs3rk/gpustat-unraid/README.md

   * RadeonTop plugin by @ich777 from Community Apps

 Note: From an UnRAID console if `nvidia-smi` (NVIDIA), `intel_gpu_top` (Intel) or `radeontop` (AMD) cannot be found or run for any reason, the plugin will fail for that vendor.
-If neither command exists, the plugin install will fail.
+If none of these commands exists, the plugin install will fail.

 ## Manual Installation
     - No longer supported, install from Community Apps unless beta testing